airswap/airswap-about/technology/glossary.md

 _Protocol_

-1. First party requests to swap with second party.
+1. Bob asks Alice for a price.
-2. Second party signs an order including the agreed terms.
+2. Alice signs and gives Bob a priced order.
-3. First party sends the signed order to Swap for execution.
+3. Bob sends the order to the Swap contract.

 <img src="../images/otc-diagram.png" />